grreuze/Utils/README.md

 The most basic of First Person Player packages (good for quick prototypes).

 ##  IntVectors
 Like Vectors but with Integers instead of floats.
 Contains IntVector2 and IntVector3 with the corresponding property drawers.

 ##  MinMax
 A simple Vector2 with "min" and "max" values instead of "x" and "y".
+Includes a few handy functions such as clamping from MinMax, as well as a property drawer.

 ##  RealTimeClock
 A basic Canvas displaying HH:MM real time.